-If you’re travelling to Australia, make sure you’ve got the right travel insurance.
+Make sure you’ve got the right Australia travel insurance for your trip.
 Things you need to take into account are:

 - The cost of your holiday – Because if you have to cancel, you want to know that you’ll get that cost back

 - The activities you’re likely to be doing – If you’re planning anything really extreme, we can offer you extreme sports cover if needed

 - Will you need additional snowboarding or ski travel insurance?

 - The cost of your baggage – After all, no one travels light to Australia

 - And don’t forget to check the latest travel advice for Australia from the FCDO

 Our Coronavirus Travel Insurance is rated Superior by a leading UK Consumer Champion.
 All of our policies will cover you if you catch Coronavirus.

 If you’re going away with your children, we can cover them on your policy at no extra charge, whether you buy an annual policy or single trip cover.